-LIFF supports the following versions of operating systems and LINE:
+LIFF supports the following versions of operating systems and LINE.

-- LINE: Version 7.14 or later
+- LINE: Version 9.14.0 or later

 Size of the LIFF app view

 A LIFF app can be displayed in one of these three sizes.

-- The URL fragment of the page opened with a LIFF app includes such as an access token and user ID, so be careful of data leakage.
+- The URL fragment of the page opened with a LIFF app includes data such as an access token and user ID, so be careful of data leakage.

-- Do not track the user with cookies or localStorage or link LINE user information with external session information without the user's consent.
+- Do not track a user with cookies, localStorage, or sessionStorage or link LINE user information with external session information without getting the user's consent.

 - During your application's test phase, limit access privileges for the LIFF app through your web app.